robertmtpaul/tictactoe/README.md

 **Unsolved problems/matters**

-- It's currently not possible to keep track of how many times each user has won the game, and this is a feature that will be added in time.
+- It's currently not possible to keep track of how many times each user has won the game; this is a feature that will be added in time.

 - The game must be played by two people, and there is no AI opponent users can play against, yet.